SASuwailem/Wrecked_Village/README.md

 ** **

-Step-by-Step Explanation of Randomization Logic (from GPT-4.5-Preview):
+Step-by-Step Explanation of the Simulation Model:

 Step 1: Total Debt Calculation